 Planned works A331 to A31 slip road closure:

-Surrey County Council (SCC) Highways has issued advanced notice of overnight road closures.
-These closures effect the A331 to A31 slip road (towards Guildford/Eastbound).
-The works begin Friday 3 September 2021 until Friday 24 September.
+Surrey County Council (SCC) Highways has issued an advanced notice of overnight road closures.
+These closures affect the A331 to A31 slip road (towards Guildford/Eastbound).
+The works begin Monday 15 November 2021 until Tuesday 30 November.
 The closures are required to continue building a new lane from the A331 to pass the roundabout towards Guildford.
 The closures are also scheduled to take place through the weekends.
-All work schemes are subject to favourable weather and may sometimes be delayed.
+All work schemes are subject to favorable weather and may sometimes be delayed.

 Working overnight is necessary on traffic sensitive roads to reduce disruption during peak times.
 It also enables longer uninterrupted working before the closure must be lifted for daytime traffic, and results in a shorter period of disruption.
 SCC confirms that there will be some noise, but they will try to carry out the bulk of the noisiest works before midnight.